aungmyokyaw97/aungmyokyaw97/README.md

 ###

-<h3 align="left">👨‍💻 About Me</h3>

-###

-/* <p align="left">I am working as a Backend Developer with over 5 years 🐮 of experience designing, developing, and maintaining complex backend systems.
-In my current role, I am responsible for leading 👼 a team of developers and ensuring the seamless integration of our backend systems with our front-end applications.
-I am proficient in several programming languages :trollface: and have a deep understanding of databases and APIs.
-Additionally, I have experience with agile development methodologies :cyclone: and have successfully managed several large-scale projects from conception to delivery :clap:.
-*/
-<br><br>

 - 🔭 I’m working as a Senior Backend Developer.<br>
 - 📚 I am currently expanding my skill set by learning NestJS and ReactJS.<br>
 - ⚡  When I am free, I mostly watch YouTube videos and read about new technology.
 I also enjoy listening to music, and being in quiet surroundings is my favorite way to relax.<br>